DongMinDMK/DongMinDMK/README.md

 <div align=center>

-### 👋  Hi, This is DongMinDMK Repo's. glad to see you.
+### 👋  Hi, Long time no see and glad to see you!!
 Nice to meet you!  👋

 </div>